notice-github/wordpress-plugin/README.txt

 Craft FAQs and Accordions with toggle/collapse effects, fully customized styles, and organized by categories.
 You can optimize user experience by adding a search bar and contact form to your FAQ.
 Benefit from multilingual SEO advantages by translating FAQs into multiple languages in just one click.

-Use the Notice WP Plugin to create unlimited content blocks – beautiful blogs, SEO-friendly articles, documentation, and job boards.
+Use the Notice WP Plugin to create unlimited content blocks, beautiful blogs, SEO-friendly articles, documentation, and job boards.
 Experience 10x faster content generation with AI, getting tailored FAQs for your business by typing your website URL or providing a prompt.

 AI feature includes writing assistance, translation, and image generation.